Tauvic/Technology-at-school/Robots/Makeblock/readme.md

 * Goal: Provide an easy to use robot platform to schools for teaching technology, programming and robotics.
 * Aproach: Use the Makeblock mBot robot, add a user friendly interface and make it move reliable and semi-autonomous.
-The robot can perfom tasks as a clerk in a warehouse driving around, picking up goods and delivering them.

 # Getting started